 As it turns out, we should have made the effort.
 Everyone we met during our 11 days on the islands told us how Isabela Island is their favourite.
 While we loved both of those islands, and how much time we had on each, I always regretted not making it to Isabela.

 This year, we got our chance as my family visited us in Salinas, Ecuador and we took them to the Galapagos Islands.
 I made sure to get us to Isla Isabela this time!

 Looking for more information about the Galapagos Islands?
-Find information on other islands as well as activities and tours worth doing in the posts below:
+Read our Ultimate Guide for Galapagos Travel now.
+Alternatively, find information on other islands as well as activities and tours worth doing in the posts below:

 - 17 Unforgettable Things to do in San Cristobal Island, Galapagos

 - 16 Best Things to do in Santa Cruz for Independent Travelers

 - Why should you fit Isabela Island into your Galapagos Itinerary?

 - How to get to Isla Isabela, Galapagos

 - Things to do in Isabela, Galapagos

 - The Ultimate list of Free Isabela Tourist Spots